 It’s also roomy without being oversized, which is exactly what I wanted.
 Bulky furniture would’ve really made our living room feel too closed in.
 While two people can comfortably sit on the Vonn sofa, it can easily sit three for large family gatherings.

 This sofa was also super easy to put together, and I was able to have it all set up in less than 10 minutes.
 I never knew affordable furniture that could be mailed to your house could also be such great quality!
-Definitely impressed with the quality of this sofa.
+I wish I had figured this out years ago.

 Neutral Accent Chair